achyutkneupane/laravel-hls/README.md

 application into HLS streams, which can be used for adaptive bitrate streaming.

 **Features:**
-- 🚀 **GPU Acceleration**: Support for NVIDIA GPU acceleration using NVENC encoder for faster video processing
+- 🚀 **Advanced GPU Acceleration**: Full NVIDIA GPU acceleration with NVENC encoder, automatic fallback, and health monitoring
-- 💻 **CPU Fallback**: Automatic fallback to CPU encoding when GPU is not available
+- 💻 **Intelligent CPU Fallback**: Automatic fallback to CPU encoding when GPU is unavailable or fails
 - 🔒 **AES-128 Encryption**: Built-in encryption for secure video streaming
-- 📊 **Progress Tracking**: Real-time conversion progress monitoring
+- 📊 **Real-time Progress Tracking**: Live conversion progress monitoring with ETA
 - 🎯 **Adaptive Bitrate**: Multiple resolution and bitrate support for optimal streaming
+- 🔍 **Comprehensive Monitoring**: GPU performance, memory, and temperature monitoring
+- 🛡️ **Robust Error Handling**: Graceful error handling with detailed logging
+- 🌐 **Cross-platform Support**: Works on Linux, macOS, and Windows

 ## Installation